 - Review the Working with Charities information in the Resources for Event Directors section

 - Post the RRCA member logo on your event website to show that your event is a member of the largest distance running organization in the US.
 This also lets your participants know that you have agreed to follow our guidelines for best practices.
 Download the RRCA member badge.

 - There are NO REFUNDS if a member cancels or dissolves an organization or event during the year.
-There are NO INSURANCE REFUNDS if any race activities including pre-race planning, pre-race marketing, and registration collection have occurred in the year, even if a race gets cancelled or a club dissolves.
+There are NO INSURANCE REFUNDS if any race activities including pre-race planning, pre-race marketing, and registration collection have occurred in the year, even if a race gets canceled or a club dissolves.

 Dues and Insurance Information